Prospecting bipartite Dark Matter through Gravitational Waves: Electroweak phase transition and gravitational waves

 The projections of the GW signals, obtained from the SFOPT in the chosen model, are displayed against the power-law integrated curves (PLIs) of different detectors in \ref{sec:GW-results}.
 However, those projections do not inherently tell us about the true detectability prospects in the respective detectors.
 These GW signals need to be compared to the noise spectrum of the relevant experiment to determine the SNR \cite{Maggiore:1999vm, Allen:1997ad}, \bea \equiv \rho = \left[\delta\,\times t_{\rm obs} \int\limits_{f_{\rm min}}^{f_{\rm max}} \frac{df}{\rm Hz} \left(\frac{\Omega_{\rm GW} h^2 (f)}{\Omega_{\rm noise} h^2 (f)}\right)^2 \right]^{1/2}, \eea where $\delta$ corresponds to the number of independent channels to distinguish between the different detectors by means of auto-correlation ($\delta = 1$) or cross-correlation ($\delta = 2$) measurements in order to determine the stochastic origin of GW.
 For LISA, $\delta$ is $1$, whereas for BBO, DECIGO and its variants, it is set as $2$.
 The parameter $t_{\rm obs}$ defines the duration of the experimental mission in years.
 In this work, we calculate Eq.~(\ref{eq:GW-result:SNR}) assuming the duration to be $4$ years.
 The denominator in the integrand, $\Omega_{\rm noise} h^2$ denotes the effective power spectral density of the experiment's strain noise data and, the numerator $\Omega_{\rm GW} h^2$ corresponds to the GW signal calculated in the chosen model.

 For these experiments to have successful detection prospects, the SNR values must exceed the threshold ($\rho_{\rm thr}$) specific to the experiment's configuration.
 For instance, the recommended threshold is approximately $50$ for a four-link LISA setup, whereas a six-link design permits a significantly lower threshold of around $10$ \cite{LISA:2017pwj, Robson:2018ifk}.
 In the present analysis, we will consider a signal to be detectable at LISA, if SNR is $> 10$.
 For DECIGO and BBO, we also keep the same threshold, i.e., $\rho_{\rm thr} > 10$ \cite{Sato:2017dkf,Crowder:2005nr,Yagi:2011yu, Yagi:2013du}.
+Additionally, we also exclude model points in the cross-over regime with $\alpha < 10^{-3}$ from our SNR calculations, as they predominantly correspond to $\beta/H_{\ast} \gtrsim 10^5$ (see Fig.~\ref{fig:result:GW-PT-param-dependance}) and typically produce weak GW signals \cite{Caprini:2015zlo} that fall far below the sensitivity reach of the upcoming detectors.

 In Fig.~\ref{fig:result:GW-spectrum-PLI-SNR}, we display the earlier obtained GW signals in the $f_{\rm peak}-\Omega_{\rm GW}^{\rm peak}$ plane, and represent the points that pass the threshold value of SNR, calculated using Eq.~(\ref{eq:GW-result:SNR}), for the three different detectors, LISA, DECIGO and BBO, respectively.
 Note that, in this exercise, we have to calculate the SNR for each data point individually and compare it to the SNR threshold.
 The GW signals that pass the respective thresholds are shown in orange-coloured dots, whereas the points that further satisfy DM relic constraints are shown by blue-coloured crosses.
 Note that, all these model points, including the grey points, satisfy DD bounds, at least from XENON1T.
 A quick comparison of Fig. \ref{fig:result:GW-spectrum-PT-param} and Fig. \ref{fig:result:GW-spectrum-PLI-SNR} clearly reflect the importance of SNR to judge the true detectability prospects of the GWs in a specific detector.
+These figures indicate that model points above or near the PLI curves are generally more likely to be detected at the corresponding detectors.

-It is important to mention here that the PLIs we have used here for comparing our GW signal to different experiments have limitations \cite{Alanne:2019bsm, Schmitz:2020syl}.
+However, it is important to mention that while the PLIs used in our comparison, in general, serve as useful indicators for identifying potential model points that may lead to detectable signals, they have certain limitations \cite{Alanne:2019bsm, Schmitz:2020syl}.